anzenker/master_thesis_anzenker_2025/README.md

 Together, these steps provide a reproducible and user-friendly workflow for assembling transcriptomes from ONT dRNA-seq data and placing them directly into a functional context.

 The ms-pipeline originates from a Master’s thesis project studying hybridization effects in the parthenogenetic species *Aspidoscelis (A.) neomexicanus* and its sexual parental species, *A. marmoratus* and *A. arizonae*.
 Since assembling a single transcriptome involves more than one time-consuming step, the aim was to combine and automate most of the process for efficient analysis of multiple tissue samples, species, and replicates.
 It allows quicker and standardized transcriptome assembly and assessment, preparing the data for downstream analyses.

-**Comparison to existing workflows**
-The ms-pipeline shares similarities with [wf-transcriptome](https://github.com/nanoporetech/wf-transcriptome), which also uses minimap2 and StringTie2 for reference-guided reconstruction and additonally provides differential expression analysis.
-The ms-pipeline does not offer differential expression analysis.

-In contrast, the ms-pipeline integrates:
-- **BUSCO** for evaluating transcriptome completeness,
-- **TransDecoder** for ORF prediction,
-- **eggNOG** for functional annotation,
-- and a set of **summary plots** for functional assessment and isoform assessment.

-This makes ms-pipeline an additional solution for ONT direct RNA-seq data, combining assembly, completeness, and functional assessment in a single reproducible workflow.

 <a name="install"></a>
 ### 3.2.1 Installation Requirements